Workiva/over_react/README.md

 # OverReact

-A library for building statically-typed React UI components using Dart.
+A library for building statically-typed React UI components using Dart

 This library also exposes _OverReact Redux_, which has [its own documentation](doc/over_react_redux_documentation.md).